What we do

-On September 14th, 2014, Vicki, Sarah and Anna will all be doing a team triathlon for Orchid Project.
-They will be swimming (Vicki), biking (Sarah) & running (Anna) to raise money for Orchid Project.
-Any donation is welcome, however large or small, and if you’d like to come and cheer them on, it’s at the North West Triathlon at Barony Park in Nantwich.
+On September 14th, 2014, Vicki, Sarah and Anna all completed a team triathlon for Orchid Project.
+They swam (Vicki), cycled (Sarah) & ran (Anna) to raise money for Orchid Project.
+Congratulations from everyone at Orchid Project!

 Zoe Gerrard writes: “In 2013 Rosslyn Hill Chapel held an evening of dancing as part of the campaign to raise awareness of the fact that one in seven women will suffer abuse during their lifetime.
 It was so successful that a Ministry of Dance has been formed and we hold fundraising dances about every three months.

 This time we wanted to support the Orchid Project in its campaign against FGM and raised £130.
 The evening, which one person described as “magical” consisted of dancing to a wide range of music, including swing, African and Eastern European, some dances choreographed and others free dancing.
 We also had a meditative time in which we shared poems about children, but the highlight was the recitation by a six-year-old of the sonnet “Shall I compare thee to a summer’s day?”

 Sharing food in the company of lively-minded people added to the pleasure of a special evening.”